How to adjust your MTB’s suspension

 Five steps to the perfect fork and shock suspension setup

 No matter whether you have a hardtai or a full suspension bike, an optimum suspension setup lets you take advantage of your mountain bike’s full potential.
 You’ll quickly notice that the adjustments improve both your riding comfort and your performance.
-Simplon shows you how to correctly adjust your bike’s fork and shock suspension and how to get the most out of your bike – for more fun on the trails!
+SIMPLON shows you how to correctly adjust your bike’s fork and shock suspension and how to get the most out of your bike – for more fun on the trails!

 Step 1: Open the bike’s rebound and compression damping

 To adjust the bike’s suspension setup, you should open all your damping settings.
 This means: The rebound – the red adjuster knob – needs to be turned counterclockwise as far as it will go.
-On a Simplon MTB, the adjustment range is illustrated with a plus and minus symbol.
+On a SIMPLON MTB, the adjustment range is illustrated with a plus and minus symbol.
 Then, it’s time to adjust the compression.
 Simply open the lever (adjuster knob) to its smallest setting.

 Good to know: If you have a bike with remote lockout, you should open the lever before starting the setup process.